typo3-themes/theme_bootstrap4/Resources/Public/Contrib/Bootstrap/docs/getting-started/browsers-devices.md

 ## Supported browsers

 Bootstrap supports the **latest, stable releases** of all major browsers and platforms.
-On Windows, **we support Internet Explorer 9-11**.
+On Windows, **we support Internet Explorer 9-11 / Microsoft Edge**.
 More specific support information is provided below.

 ### Mobile devices